 We have incurred net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through the sale and issuance of common stock and preferred stock.
-Our net losses were \$153.5 million for the year ended December 31, 2020 and \$112.8 million for the six months ended June 30, 2021.
-As of June 30, 2021, we had an accumulated deficit of \$455.7 million.
+Our net losses were \$269.9 million, \$153.5 million and \$85.4 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$612.8 million.
 We have devoted substantially all of our resources and efforts to research and development.
 Our lead compound, lirentelimab, is in clinical development, and our other product candidates are in preclinical development.
 As a result, we expect that it will be several years, if ever, before we generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses in order to develop and market additional potential products.